 “Own Your Unconscious” promises a kind of perfect intimacy—access to every thought, memory, and feeling, one’s own and others’.
 But this vision of openness gives way to exposure.
 Once participation becomes normalized, opting out signals suspicion.
 What begins as connection turns into surveillance, where every remembered moment can be dissected, consumed, or commodified.
 The result is a culture where nothing stays hidden, and nothing is truly one’s own.

-The book’s speculative premise carries real-world resonance.
-It interrogates the desire to be seen, fully and perpetually, by both ourselves and others.
+The book’s speculative premise feels strikingly relevant.
+It examines the desire to be seen, fully and perpetually, by both ourselves and others.
 Social media, surveillance capitalism, and cloud-based memory archives form the thematic backdrop, even when unnamed.

 Algorithmic Selfhood and the Market for Authenticity

-Characters in the book struggle to define their identities amid a culture driven by data optimization.
+Characters in the book struggle to define their identities within a culture driven by data optimization.
 A job-seeking artist must tailor her persona to algorithmic taste.
 A public figure curates her inner life for strategic gain.
-These predicaments extend the novel’s concerns with commodified interiority: once experience becomes shareable, it becomes brandable.
+These predicaments further develop the theme of commodified interiority: once experience becomes shareable, it becomes brandable.

 This market logic transforms private expression into currency.
 It echoes the same thematic concerns of novels such as Patricia Lockwood’s No One Is Talking About This (2021), which captures a similarly vertiginous self-awareness conditioned by online life.
 Egan’s contribution, however, is less absurdist and more intricately systematized.